Study Overview:

 • Have a genetic test confirming a diagnosis of Friedreich’s ataxia, with a copy you can share with the study team.

-• Reside within the United States and speak English.
+• Reside within the United States or Canada and speak English.

 • Are willing and able to swallow capsules or eat capsule contents sprinkled on applesauce.